arcana-engine/treasury/README.md

 }
 ```

-Artifacts should always use `AssetId` to refer to dependencies.
+Artifacts produced by import process should always use `AssetId` to refer to dependencies.
-Asset source file can contain path (relative to source file or absolute) or URL.
+Asset source file can contain path (relative to source file or absolute) or URL, which can be easily converted to `AssetId` by `Dependencies`.
-`Importer::import` takes a reference to a function that can converted path or URL and known target to `AssetId`.
-If dependency is not found, `ImportResult::RequireDependencies
+If dependency is not found, `ImportResult::RequireDependencies { ... }` should be returned.
+Storing procedure will attempt to store dependencies and retry import.

 ## What is missing?